wikimedia/mediawiki-vagrant/README.md

 To pick up other changes to the install, on the host computer in the directory with the vagrant files run `git pull --rebase` and then `vagrant reload`.
 The latter will restart the VM.
+If you see a “no wiki found” error afterwards, try running `sudo systemctl restart apache2` in the VM (i. e. inside a `vagrant ssh` shell).

 Extend